This article was originally published on my personal website in 2014.

 For centuries before the settlement of the Canadian West in the late 1800’s and early 1900’s, the Canadian prairies were largely inhabited by the members of two great Indian alliances: the Blackfoot Confederacy and the Iron Confederacy.
 The warlike Blackfoot Confederacy was composed of the northern Blackfoot (Siksika), the Bloods (Kainai), the northern Peigan (Piikani/ Pikuni), the southern Peigan (Blackfeet), and eventually the unrelated Sarcee (Tsuu Tina) and Gros Ventures.
 United by blood ties and a common language (Blackfoot/Siksika), the Blackfoot Confederacy traditionally controlled a territory that stretched from the Rocky Mountains of Alberta (west) to the Great Sandhills of Saskatchewan (east), and from the North Saskatchewan River of Alberta (north) to the Yellowstone River of Montana (south).
 The Iron Confederacy, on the other hand, was an alliance of Plains Cree, Assiniboine (Stone Sioux), Salteaux (Plains Ojibwa), Stoney (Nakoda) and occasionally Metis.
 Heavily involved as middlemen in the fur trade and as suppliers in the pemmican trade, the Iron Confederacy moved west with the Hudson’s Bay Company onto the Canadian plains- and traditional Blackfoot territory- in the early-mid 1700’s.
 The Iron Confederacy was initially trading partners and military allies of the Blackfoot on whose lands they inadvertently encroached.
 However, in time, the two Indian alliances became bitter enemies.
 The nigh-century of mutual antagonism that existed between the Blackfoot and Iron Confederacies- which began in 1790, after the Gros Ventures joined the Blackfoot Confederacy, and ended in 1871, when the chiefs of the two divisions smoked the pipe of peace on the Red Deer River- resulted in not only countless horse raids, skirmishes, small-scale massacres on the Canadian plains, but also a number of significant battles.
 The last of these battles, the last great inter-tribal Indian battle in the world, took place along the Oldman (formerly the Belly) River in what is now present-day Lethbridge, Alberta.
 It is known as the Battle of Belly River.

 The Battle of Belly River took place on October 25, 1870.
 Earlier in 1869 and 1870, a massive outbreak of smallpox ravaged the Blackfoot tribes, wiping out nearly half their number.
 According to Dr. George Allan Kennedy, a North West Mounted Police surgeon stationed at Fort Macleod, the epidemic left in its wake entire camps of Blackfoot “dead lodges” (teepees in which the dead were interred) scattered across the Canadian plains.
 The chiefs of the Iron Confederacy- namely Piapot, Big Bear, Little Mountain and Little Pine- saw this as an excellent opportunity to deal a crippling blow to their foes and subsequently expand their territory into Cypress Hills, and accordingly raised a war party of 600-800 braves in the Red Ochre Hills, on the South Saskatchewan River near Medicine Hat.
 Among the warriors were Cree, Salteaux and Young Dogs (a Cree-Assiniboine mix) from the Touchwood Hills and Assiniboine from Wood Mountain.
-The war party- armed, for the most part, with bows and arrows, old Hudson’s Bay Company muskets and hand-to-hand weapons- set out southeast into Blackfoot territory, following the South Saskatchewan River.
+The war party- armed, for the most part, with bows and arrows, old Hudson’s Bay Company muskets and hand-to-hand weapons- set out southwest into Blackfoot territory, following the South Saskatchewan River.
 One night, when they had reached a point about eighteen miles northeast of present-day Lethbridge, head chief Piapot had a dream that seemed to predict a Cree defeat.
 In his dream, a buffalo bull with iron horns attacked the Cree warriors.
 Despite their best efforts, the warriors were unable to kill the beast, and were gored and trampled underfoot.
 After meditating on his dream, Piapot came to the conclusion that the attack would result in disaster for the Cree.
 In the morning, he announced his misgivings to the war party, as well as his refusal to participate in the upcoming battle.
 The more superstitious of the Cree were deeply troubled by Piapot’s vision, and decided to abandon the attack and accompany the aged chief back east, while the more pragmatic of the warriors, recognizing that the Blackfoot had been considerably weakened by smallpox, decided to carry on.

 The remaining Cree that resolved to attack the Blackfoot set up camp at the Little Bow River about twenty five miles northeast of Fort Whoop-Up, in the area known as Coyote Flats.
 Knowing the whiskey fort to be a frequent haunt of the Blackfoot, the Cree sent out scouts to reconnoiter the area.
 As anticipated, the scouts discovered a Blood camp about three miles north of Fort Whoop-Up, on the Belly River (or several coulees to the south of that, according to Howell Harris, a Fort Whoop-Up whiskey trader who was a spectator of the battle).
 They stole several horses from the camp and returned to the main party to report their findings.
 The Cree chiefs, taking the scouts’ information at face value, decided to ambush the camp at night.
 Unbeknownst to the Cree, the Blood camp they were about to descend on was merely the central part of a much larger winter camp of Blackfoot that extended along the Belly River from Whitney’s Crossing (several miles south of Fort Whoop-Up) all the way to Fort Kipp (about twenty miles northwest of Fort Whoop-Up).
 In addition to the members of the aforementioned band, many more modestly-equipped Bloods, led by Button Chief and Buffalo Back Fat, were camped in the area.
 Also camped along the river was a numerically small but well-armed band of Blackfeet (who bore repeating rifles, needle guns and revolvers acquired at whiskey forts) led by Mountain Chief, Big Leg and Black Eagle.
 This Blackfeet band had been driven north from Montana by a cavalry squadron led by American Army Major Eugene Baker.
 Smaller bands of north Peigan, led by Crow Eagle, also camped along the river swelled the Blackfoot ranks to a number rivalling that of the Cree.
 On the eve of October 24, the entire Cree war party set out to ambush Blood camp.
 According to Francis Red Crow, the grandson of the great Blood chief Red Crow, the Crees, on their way to ambush the Blood camp, happened upon two isolated Blood teepees pitched at the base of Temple Hill (a.k.a.
 15 Mile Butte) in what is present-day Raymond.
 The teepees belonged to two Blood families who were travelling to join a different band of Bloods (part of the same large winter camp) camped along the St. Mary River.
 Due to exhaustion, the families had decided to camp at the base of the hill rather than complete the journey that night.
 The Cree killed everyone inside the teepees except for one small boy.
 After the warriors had left, the boy ended up crawling out of the teepee and making his way to the St. Mary River, where he warned the Bloods of the Cree presence.
 Sometime that night, the Cree war party arrived at the Blackfoot encampment.
 A handful of enterprising braves ran into the camp, screaming “We are here!”
 They slit the teepees of the sleeping Bloods and slaughtered the residents therein.
 In the foray, the Cree braves killed a brother of Red Crow (a great Blood chief who was absent from the river valley at the time), a number of squaws, and- according to Mountain Horse, the son of Mountain Chief who was in a nearby Blackfeet camp at the time of the attack- several children.